djlorenzouasset/djlorenzouasset/README.md

 ### 👋 Hey!

 - Hi, Im **ᴅᴊʟᴏʀ3xᴢᴏ**, 18 year old developer creating stuff basically for fortnite and other games.
 My primary language is Python but I also know a bit of NodeJS and C#.
 I've created several bots on Telegram and Discord for various utilities (on discord only private bots).
-I've experience with the Spotify's API and Telegram BotAPI.
+I've experience with the Spotify's API and Telegram MTPROTO API.
+More infos on https://djlorexzo.dev

 - I'm also a Fortnite Leaker & dataminer on Twitter.
-Currently working on Rift (private fortnite manifest parser) and [Unreal Editor Documentation](https://github.com/djlorenzouasset/UEFN-EndpointsDocumentation) (unofficial documentation for UEFN).
+Currently working on Rift (private fortnite manifest parser) and [Asteria](https://github.com/djlorenzouasset/Asteria) (a program that allow you to generate emotes and music packs music videos with an image).

 ### Contact me